 After working at Duke Integrative Medicine, Julee decided she wanted to become an osteopathic physician.
 She completed her premedical studies at NCSU and then moved to southern California to study at the College of Osteopathic Medicine at Western University of Health Sciences.
 While the first year was an academic success, Julee decided that medicine was not a good match for her and she returned home.
 Since she has studied biodynamic craniosacral therapy with British osteopath Franklyn Sills; visceral and neural manipulation with French osteopath Jean-Pierre Barral; and advanced myofascial techniques with local Rolfer Larry Koliha.

-She now serves as Director of Yoga, Somatics and Therapeutic Programming at EVOLVE Movement where she has a medical massage practice and teachers yoga and pilates; and is the Director of EmbodiYoga programs in Raleigh, NC.
+She now serves as Director of Therapeutic Programming at EVOLVE Movement where she has a medical massage practice and offers Evolved Movement sessions.
+She calls Ritual Yoga + Apothecary her yoga home and is the Director of EmbodiYoga programs in Raleigh, NC.

 For a more detailed list of Julee’s professional experience and continuing education, see her CV.